Eno Aviation Insights

 - How has air travel in specific metropolitan areas changed in recent years?

 - What do we know about aircraft delays?

-- What is the role of the federal government in supporting air service to very small communities?
+- How does the federal government subsidize air service to small communities?

 This report makes use of public and private data sources.
 On the public side, there is a plethora of information available through the Bureau of Transportation Statistics (BTS) at the U.S. Department of Transportation (U.S. DOT).
 The Federal Aviation Administration (FAA), also makes several datasets available.
 Eno uses these data as frequently as possible, since their collection and dissemination are the most unbiased.
 Yet sometimes government data is incomplete or nonexistent, and this report uses some data from private sector sources.
 On the private side, airlines and their biggest trade association, Airlines for America (A4A), are the main sources.
 Academic papers and news sources complement the list of sources.
 Eno researchers carefully vetted all sources of information to ensure their accuracy.